CreativeCommons-Seneca/registry/downloader/images-flickr/README.md

 #Image Downloader in PHP - flickr.php

-Put all the files from the phpFlickr folder in the same directory.
+Put all the files from the phpflickr-master folder in the same directory.
 To run use command line:

     $ php flickr.php 2015-03-20 2015-04-20

 It will download all the images from Flickr uploaded on the specified date, with all the applicable CC Licenses.
 Uses phpFlickr.php API -  https://github.com/dan-coulter/phpflickr

+A new sqLite database will be created, aswell as the text file with all the information about downloaded images.

 #Image Downloader in Python - getimages.py